ExurionTechnologies/ExurionTechnologies/README.md

 ## 👥 Team

-Exurion is currently a solo operation — Founder Ebin Biju personally covers every function below, with hiring planned for Phase 2 of the roadmap.
+Exurion is currently a solo operation — Founder & CEO Ebin Biju personally covers every function below, with hiring planned for Phase 2 of the roadmap.

 | Function | Status |
 |:---|:---:|